 History of the Sheriff's Office- Click photo for more information

-Sheriff Woods also serves as a member of the board of directors for CASA Women's Shelter, advocating on behalf of victims of domestic violence.
-Because of his work with domestic violence victims, Sheriff Woods was contacted in 2015 by Laura Webb; one of three victims' rights advocate and domestic violence survivors named Laura, who inspired the creation of a joint task force created to review constitutional amendments related to victim's rights.
-Webb was ran over with a truck by her estranged husband and left for dead in 2012 near Mt.
-Magazine in Arkansas.
-She suffered great physical injuries and underwent multiple surgeries.
+Sheriff Woods also serves on various other boards to include but not limited to the Pine Bluff Regional Chamber of Commerce Chairman's Club, the University of Arkansas at Pine Bluff Career Services Advisory Committee, Pine Bluff Waste Water Utility Commission and the CASA Women's Shelter, where he continues to advocate on behalf of victims of domestic violence.
+Because of his work with domestic violence victims, Sheriff Woods was contacted in 2015 by Laura Webb; one of three victims' rights advocates and domestic violence survivors named Laura, who inspired the creation of a joint task force created to review constitutional amendments related to victim's rights.
+Sheriff Woods helped champion four key pieces of legislation that were placed into law and now utilized by all Arkansas law enforcement officers in their response to incidents of domestic violence.

-- Jefferson County Law Enforcement Officer of the Year presented by Arkansas Attorney General Leslie Rutledge ‘17
+- 2017 Jefferson County Law Enforcement Officer of the Year presented by Arkansas Attorney General Leslie Rutledge

-- Community Empowerment Council, Inc. Outstanding Public Service Award ‘17
+- Community Empowerment Council, Inc. Outstanding Public Service Award

-- Pine Bluff Regional Chamber of Commerce Chairman's Club (Red Coats) Member of the Year Award ‘16
+- Pine Bluff Regional Chamber of Commerce Chairman's Club (Red Coats) Member of the Year Award

-- Kathy Graves Leadership Award ‘13
+- Kathy Graves Leadership Award

-- Two time Meritorious Conduct Award Recipient
+- Two-time Meritorious Conduct Award Recipient

 - Organized Crime Drug Enforcement Trafficking Area (HIDTA) Service Award